 Properly oiled blades last significantly longer than neglected ones.
 The reduced friction we talked about means less wear and tear on the cutting edges, keeping them sharper for a longer period.
 When blades run without oil, the constant grinding dulls them quickly, leading to snagging, pulling, and an uneven cut.
 This means you’ll have to replace them more often, which adds up over time.
 By making oiling a consistent part of your routine, you ensure your sets & combos deliver crisp, clean lines for months or even years.
 It’s a small habit that saves you money and keeps your work looking its best.

-What Makes a Great Clipper Oil?
+What Should You Look for in a Clipper Oil?

 When you’ve invested in high-quality professional clippers, the last thing you want is to use a subpar oil that gums up the blades or fails to protect the motor.
 Not all oils are created equal, and the right one does more than just lubricate.
 A great clipper oil is specifically formulated to handle the unique demands of a busy barbershop, ensuring your tools perform flawlessly for every client, every time.
 It needs to have the perfect consistency, burn clean without leaving gunk behind, and actively protect your blades from the daily grind.